Julie de Libran: Early life

-Julie de Libran was born in Aix-en-Provence, in the south of France, and raised in Vernègues, a small village close to Les Baux-de-Provence.
-When de Libran was eight years old, she moved to the United States with her family and spent the 1980s in California.
+De Libran was born in Aix-en-Provence, in the south of France, and raised in Vernègues, a small village close to Les Baux-de-Provence.
+When de Libran was eight years old, she moved to the United States with her family and spent the 1980s in San Diego.
 At a very early age she began to be passionate about fashion, creativity and design, and at high school, started drawing some sketches and taking them to a seamstress.

 Education

-In 1990 Julie de Libran went to Italy to study fashion.
+In 1990, de Libran went to Italy to study fashion.
 She went to the Istituto Artistico dell’Abbigliamento Marangoni in Milan where she studied fashion design and pattern making.
-She then went to Paris, to study draping at l’Ecole de la Chambre Syndicale de la Couture Parisienne.
+She then went to Paris, to study draping at École de la chambre syndicale de la couture parisienne.

 Career

+Early beginnings

-From 1991 to 1994 she worked in Milan with Gianfranco Ferré on his own brand while he was also designing Christian Dior.
+From 1991 to 1994, de Libran worked in Milan with Gianfranco Ferré on his own brand while he was also designing Christian Dior.
 She worked close to Gianfranco Ferré on his women's collections and she designed his line Oaks by Ferré and Ferré Jeans Collection.

-In 1994, she moved to Paris, and worked with Jean-Charles de Castelbajac designing his women’s collection.
+In 1994, de Libran moved to Paris, and worked with Jean-Charles de Castelbajac designing his women’s collection.

 In 1996 she went back to Italy to Gianni Versace where she assisted Gianni and then Donatella Versace on his and then her Women's Collection and Atelier Collection shown in Paris.

 In 1998 she joined Prada for 10.5 years as the design director for women’s ready-to-wear, lingerie, and VIP and celebrities dressing.
 Working beside Miuccia Prada she helped establish the Italian firm with celebrity and event dressing.
 She created in 2003 the Prada made-to-measure atelier in Paris.

+Louis Vuitton, 2008–2014

-From 2008 to 2014 she joined the French fashion house Louis Vuitton where she was the womenswear creative and studio director.
+From 2008 to 2014, de Libran joined the French fashion house Louis Vuitton where she was the womenswear creative and studio director.
 She worked very closely with Marc Jacobs on all the creative process for ready-to-wear, accessories, ad campaigns and fashion shows.
 She was the designer of Icons, the house's line of classic pieces, as well as the cruise and pre-fall collections.

 In 2013 The Telegraph called her "Louis Vuitton's secret weapon".